jungchechang/CS561-CrackStation/README.md

 A decrypter can crack any three-character(including "!?") password.

 ## Overview
-This decrypter can crack unsalted hashes, and it uses a large lookup table to find the password.
+This decrypter can crack unsalted hashes passwords of less than three characters, and it uses a large lookup table to find the password.

 ## Mission Statement
 This library helps people know that unsalted Hash is unreliable.
 People can try to crack unsalted hash passwords which are less than three characters with this library.